Azure/data-api-builder/docs/relationships.md

 }
 ```

 A new key has been added under the `relationships` element: `books`.
-The element defines the name that will be used for GraphQL field to navigate from the series object to the object defined in the `target.entity`, `book` in this case.
+The element defines the name that will be used for the GraphQL field to navigate from the `series` object to the object defined in the `target.entity`, `book` in this case.
 This means that there must be an entity called `book` in configuration file.

 `cardinality` property tells Data API Builder that there can be many books in each series, so the created GraphQL field will return a list of items.